zarocknc/twit/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 + Prisma crud

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+> Prisma is using a mysql server

 ## Setup